 This travelling course will spend time exploring sustainable urban design in the UK; indigenous livelihoods in the Arctic Circle; and ecotourism in Scandinavia.
 Activities will include:

--the chance to meet reindeer and huskies in Inari, Finland, and,
+-the chance to meet iconic animals, such as reindeer and huskies;

 This seminar carries three credits listed in Geography.
-You can learn more about the class and see examples of student coursework through this PSA about Ethical Travel, dedicated Instagram accounts capturing food ethics and animal science issues encountered during the trip, a series of protest posters inspired by the trip, and a policy brief about urban green spaces.
+You can learn more about the class and see examples of student coursework through this PSA about Ethical Travel, a series of protest posters inspired by the trip, and a policy brief about urban green spaces.

 Dr. Becca Farnum is an environmental activist-academic currently serving as program staff at Syracuse University London.
 Her doctoral research partnered with local organizations in the Middle East and North Africa using nature to bridge political divides.
 Past projects have involved contributing to United Nations policy on environmental peacebuilding; running an environmental educational exchange between Norway and Norfolk; and serving a stint with Michelle Obama’s Correspondence Team at The White House.
 Her teaching focuses on inclusive learning and transformative pedagogies, supporting students to understand and purposefully impact global change.
 Learn more about Becca’s work in this Syracuse Story about learning opportunities during the Spring 2020 COVID-19 pandemic.

 Eligibility & Admissions

 All students accepted for a semester at the London Center, including Special Programs, can apply for this seminar.
 Previous knowledge of geography or environmentalism is not required, though space is limited and some preference may be given to students whose curricular interests best align with course themes.
 If there is insufficient interest, the Seminar will be canceled and your deposit refunded.

 For more information about this Signature Seminar, contact Joelle Orecki, London’s International Program Advisor.